Fields overview

 With enum/enumList fields you can reference your own enumerations.
 Important notes:

-- Values are stored exactly as C# store them- with numeric value.
-You may consider adding numeric values to your constants so constants reordering does not affect values
+- Values are stored exactly as C# stores them— with numeric values.
+Consider assigning numeric values to your constants so that you can reorder them without affecting the stored values.

 Resources | Asset Bundles (obsolete) | Addressables | Addressables by Guid | |